Earth's Magnetic Field

 Psychological Magnetic Map

 Let’s return to the Psychological Magnetic Map.
 Notice how there’s a line separating the blue (negative) zone from the yellow (happy) zone.
 This is the Negative-Happy transition, what I term “my peak.”
 There’s also a line separating the yellow (happy) zone from the red (positive) zone.
 This is my Happy-Positive transition.
 I have an intense experience when I walk across either of these transitions.
 The transitions are only one meter or less in north-south distance.
-Here’s an example of what I feel when I cross from my Negative Zone to my Happy Zone.
+My left eye must be open and uncovered for me to experience the peak.

-My peak constantly moves north or south throughout the day and across days.
-My peak could be tens of kilometers north the next day, and hundreds of kilometers north the next week.
+My peak can move north or south throughout the day and across days.
+My peak may be tens of kilometers north the next day, and hundreds of kilometers north the next week.

-My peak’s location is probably influenced by where and when I grew up.
+My peak’s location may be influenced by where and when I grew up.
 I grew up in northern New Jersey, and went to college at University of Virginia in Charlottesville.
-The peak is now 280 kilometers (174 miles) south of Charlottesville.
+The peak when I lived in North Carolina between 2008 and 2010 was 280 kilometers (174 miles) south of Charlottesville.

 What Others Feel At My Peak